ilhamhakimi21/BurgerJoint-Ordering-System/README.md

    <tr>
     <td>Muhammad Ersyad Ghifari</td>
     <td>1623143</td>
-    <td>1.</td>
+    <td>1.
+Design sequence diagram for the application</td>
   </tr>
 </table>

 <ins>**Introduction**</ins>

-  <p>The BurgrerJoint system is a ordering system application that will able help the workflow of waiters or service employees in restaurants.
-Tis application shoold be ab;e to help taking orders from customer, storing and calcualting prices, and displaying that infomation to for the employees use.
-This a project under Mobile Application Development group project and we will apply what we learn from lessons in this project.
-We will develope the application mainly using Dart and Flutter programming language for this project.  </p>
+  <p>The BurgerJoint system is a mobile appliction for automating the ordering management process.
+This application will be able to help the workflow of waiters or service employees in restaurants.
+The features that are offered by this application are recording order by tapping, storing order history, calculating total prices, and tracking the progress of the orders.
+The application include authentication feature to increase the security of the application. </p>

 <ins>**Objective**</ins>

-  This objective of tis application is:
+  This objective of this application is :
-  1. To easily get orders from customer
+  1. To reduce the usage of paper
-  2. To be able to track the progress of the orders
+  2. To prevent any mistakes in orders due to human error
-  3. To prevent any mistakes in orders due to hunan error
+  3. To efficiently get orders from customers

 <ins>**Features and Functionalities**</ins>